junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ash salutes with two fingers pressed together.
 "Not a big fan of living as a ghost here, had enough fun running around in Heaven too -- count me in."

 Bobby smiles softly.
 "What's dead should stay dead, right?
-You better prepare a damn well farewell this time."
+You'd better prepare a damn well farewell this time."

 "No -- Not like this!"
 Dean stomps, protesting relentlessly.
 "We don't even know if Lucifer would help.
-If he decides he doesn't want to do shit, all these sacrifice would just be for nothing.
+If he decides he doesn't want to do shit, all these sacrifices would just be for nothing.
 You'll disappear for good, but for nothing!
 Can't we at least wait until we know for sure there absolutely isn't any other choice, to consider this?"
 He swallows hard.
 "If it's up to me, we shouldn't even *think* about that!"

 "I agree," Cas resonates, watching his devastated face.

 Dean makes a wet sound.

 Ash points at Cas with a curled knuckle.
 "Thought he said you are an angel.
-Shouldn't you be more supportive about anything that restores orders up there?
+Shouldn't you be more supportive of anything that restores the order up there?
 Saving angels, you know, like saving your brothers and sisters?"

 "I do," Cas says serenely.
 "But not at the cost of losing all of you forever.
 You are friends of Dean's.
 Even as ghosts and souls, you are too important to lose.
-Dean will not allow that happen, nor will I."
+Dean will not allow that to happen, nor will I."

 "Same here," Sam agrees.

 Ellen and Bobby exchange a look.

-"Alright, then."
-Bobby says, with a small nod.
+"Alright, then," Bobby says, with a small nod.
 "We try your ways first -- I'm not particularly fond of getting eaten by Satan anyway.
-First thing first, thought you said we are in a bit rush here?
-Why don't you lead the way home and we talk more later?"
+First things first, thought you said we are in a bit rush here?
+Why don't you lead the way home, and we talk more later?"

-"Right," Dean wipes his eyes dry, heading to the outside.
+"Right," Dean wipes his eyes dry, heading outside.

 They bid Jody goodbye.